 Using an Apple iPad or other Tablet Device in Part 91 Operations

-With many pilots using iPads to display approach plates, airport diagrams and other digital documentation, the FAA released InFO 11011 to clarify when authorization is needed to use the device as a Class 1 EFB.
+With many pilots using iPads to display approach plates, airport diagrams and other digital documentation, the FAA released InFO 11011 to clarify when authorization is needed to use the device as a Type A or Type B EFB.
 For Part 91 operators, authorization is not required to utilize an iPad in this capacity.
-If an operator plans to install a mounting device or power source, requirements found in Advisory Circular 120-76C are still applicable.
+If an operator plans to install a mounting device or power source, requirements found in Advisory Circular 91-78 are still applicable.

-The information in AC 120-76C is directed toward certificated air carriers and fractional providers, but Part 91 operators are required as a best practice to follow the guidance for EFB training & testing programs and making the transition to a paperless cockpit.
+The information in AC 120-76D is directed toward certificated air carriers and fractional providers, but Part 91 operators are required as a best practice to follow the guidance for EFB training & testing programs and making the transition to a paperless cockpit and at a minimum, comply with AC 91-78.
 The pilot in command is ultimately responsible for ensuring that the proper aeronautical charts are available for the flight, so it is important to document and validate the reliability of the iPad during the transition.
 During this initial transition period the crew should carry paper backup materials.

-Part 91F operators are required to comply with the AC but do not need written approval.
+Part 91F operators should comply with the AC 120-76D and as a minimum comply with AC 91-78 but do not need written approval.
 They should also validate compliance with FAR 91.503 (flying equipment and operating information for large/turbine powered aircraft) and FAR 91.21 (portable electronic devices) when using an iPad.
 Part 91F operators must also have a secondary system in place to augment their primary iPad.
 The secondary system can simply be a backup iPad or alternate EFB.

 iPad Approval Process for FAA Certificated Operators

-Before using an iPad as a Class 1 EFB, when operating under Part 91K, 125, or 135, authorization must be received from the principal inspector.
-The procedures for obtaining this approval are contained in FAA Order 8900.1 and AC 120-76C.
+Before using an iPad as a Type A or Type B EFB, when operating under Part 91K, 125, or 135, authorization must be received from the principal inspector.
+The procedures for obtaining this approval are contained in FAA Order 8900.1 and AC 120-76D.
 OpSpec/MSpec paragraph A061 authorizes the use of the iPad or any similar EFB device.
 At the end of a successful evaluation period, the operator will receive authorization to use the iPad in lieu of certain paper references.